DanHanson82/python-aws-test-dump/README.md

 ### Running Tests

-Tests are currently broken because of this issue with moto: https://github.com/spulec/moto/issues/1043

-I may have to move to using docker-compose and local dynamo container
+I have moved to docker-compose and local dynamo from moto due to the following issue.

+https://github.com/spulec/moto/issues/1043

-I'm using pytest so to run tests, just:
+To run tests, just:

-`py.test`
+`docker-compose build`
+`docker-compose run test`

 for html coverage:

 `coverage html`

+or

+`docker-compose run test coverage html` to run inside the container